ofirm57/VoiceActivated_TinyML_FPGA/voice_to_fpga/src/README.md

-Voice Activated - TinyML  🔊➡️🔌
+# Voice Activated - TinyML 🔊➡️🔌

 This project is a voice-controlled embedded system using TinyML on the DE10-Standard board.
-It recognizes spoken keywords (e.g., "up", "down", "left", "right", "stop") and sends a command to the FPGA fabric to activate an LED, motor, or any other logic-controlled component.
+It recognizes spoken keywords (e.g., "up", "down", "left", "right", "stop") and sends a command to the FPGA to activate an LED, motor, or other hardware component.

-🔧 Current Stage: Python-based Voice Capture & Preprocessing At this point, the focus is on:

-Recording audio via microphone (sounddevice) Extracting features (such as energy / spectrogram) Preparing input format for TensorFlow Lite model inference Planning transition to embedded inference on ARM + FPGA 🔧 Current Stage: Running on ARM + FPGA Response
-The system currently includes:

-📥 Audio Recording from microphone using Python (sounddevice) 🧠 Preprocessing & Feature Extraction (MFCC)
-🤖 TinyML Inference using a TensorFlow Lite model on the ARM Cortex-A9 (Linux) 📤 Signal Transmission to FPGA, triggering a SystemVerilog RTL module 🧪 Real-time end-to-end testing for voice-to-hardware response 🛠 Tech Stack
+---

+## 📖 About

+Work-in-progress: full pipeline from keyword spotting to real-time FPGA control.
+The model was trained externally and deployed on the ARM processor for embedded inference.

+---

+## ✅ What’s Done

+- 📥 Audio recording via microphone (`sounddevice`)
+- 🧠 MFCC feature extraction (`librosa`, `scipy`)
+- 🧪 Training and evaluation of a CNN-based classification model
+- 🧱 Converted model to `.tflite` and tested locally
+- 🚀 Transferred code to run on ARM Cortex-A9 (embedded Linux)
+- 🔗 Sent commands from ARM to FPGA RTL logic via GPIO

+---

+## 🔄 Current Stage

+- Real-time end-to-end testing: microphone → inference on ARM → signal to FPGA
+- Inference runs with `tflite_runtime` on embedded Linux
+- SystemVerilog module receives and responds to prediction output

+---

+## 🛠 Tech Stack

-Python 3.10
+- Python 3.10
-Libraries: numpy, scipy, sounddevice, tensorflow / tflite_runtime Embedded Linux on ARM (DE10-Standard)
+- Libraries: `numpy`, `scipy`, `librosa`, `sounddevice`, `tensorflow`, `tflite_runtime`
+- ARM Cortex-A9 on DE10-Standard (Linux)
-Model Format: .tflite
+- Model Format: `.tflite`
-Audio Sampling Rate: 16kHz
-Recording Duration: 1–3 seconds
+- Audio: 16kHz / 1–3 sec clips
-RTL written in SystemVerilog (compiled for Cyclone V SoC FPGA) 📁 Project Structure voice_to_fpga/
+- RTL: SystemVerilog (Cyclone V SoC FPGA)

+---

+## 📁 Project Structure

+voice_to_fpga/
 ├── main.py               # Entry point: coordinates recording, preprocessing, prediction
 ├── recorder.py           # Handles microphone recording using sounddevice